StreetResearch/CDSA-Tools/README.md

               <li>"pip3 install pandas"</li>
               <li>"pip3 install seaborn"</li>
             </ol>
-          <li>wait for each package to install before startng the next.
+          <li>wait for each package to install before starting the next.
 You can use the same "pip3 install X" command to install any package named X.</li>
           <li>you can check your python installation works by typing "py -3 --version" in the command prompt / powershell, it should tell you your python version.</li>
         </ol>
       <li>For OSX (mac users):</li>